Kai-03/datasciencecoursera/3.GetandCleanData/Codebook.md

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 File list:
-..* 'features_info.txt': Shows information about the variables used on the feature vector.
+-\t 'features_info.txt': Shows information about the variables used on the feature vector.
-..* 'features.txt': List of all features (561).
+-\t 'features.txt': List of all features (561).
-..* 'activity_labels.txt': Links the class labels with their activity name (6).
+-\t 'activity_labels.txt': Links the class labels with their activity name (6).
-..* 'train/X_train.txt': Training data set.
+-\t 'train/X_train.txt': Training data set.
-..* 'train/y_train.txt': Training data labels.
+-\t 'train/y_train.txt': Training data labels.
-..* 'test/X_test.txt': Test data set.
+-\t 'test/X_test.txt': Test data set.
-..* 'test/y_test.txt': Test data labels.
+-\t 'test/y_test.txt': Test data labels.
-..* 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+-\t 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-..*'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+-\t'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
-..*'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+-\t'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
-..*'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+-\t'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 ## 2.1 FEATURE SELECTION
 To learn more about the feature selection, please refer to the README, features.txt and features_info.txt included in the original dataset.